 Capital Structure

 The financial position of the Group remains sound and liquid, and its financing and treasury policies are managed and controlled at the corporate level and in a prudent manner during the period.
 The main objective is to utilise the Group’s funds efficiently and to manage the financial risks effectively.
-At 31 December 2023, the equity attributable to owners of the Company amounted to RMB6,724,629,000 (30 June 2023: RMB1,830,193,000) with net asset value per share of RMB28.29 (30 June 2023: RMB7.70), translating into HK$7,420,526,000 (30 June 2023: HK$1,985,068,000) with net asset value per share of HK$31.22 (30 June 2023: HK$8.35) after accounted for the fair value of the properties under development in the period.
-As at 31 December 2023, total bank borrowings of the Group amounted to nil (30 June 2023: nil), and hence the gearing ratio of the Group was nil (30 June 2023: nil) based on the total debt of the Group to its equity attributable to owners of the Company.
-The exposure to foreign currency fluctuations affected the Group in the period under review was mainly the appreciation of RMB against HKD, resulting in the net exchange gain of HK$4,097,000 (six months ended 31 December 2022: net exchange loss of HK$4,494,000) and exchange difference on translation from functional currency in RMB to presentation currency in HKD, amounting to other comprehensive income of HK$71,638,000 (six months ended 31 December 2022: other comprehensive expense of HK$92,204,000) for the period under review.
+At 31 December 2024, the equity attributable to owners of the Company amounted to RMB6,672,049,000 (30 June 2024: RMB6,712,492,000) with net asset value per share of RMB28.07 (30 June 2024: RMB28.24), translating into HK$7,204,925,000 (30 June 2024: HK$7,354,705,000).
+As at 31 December 2024, the Group’s total bank borrowings remained nil (30 June 2024: nil), resulting in nil (30 June 2024: nil) gearing ratio of the Group.
+The exposure to foreign currency fluctuations affected the Group in the period was mainly the fluctuation of RMB against HKD, resulting in the net exchange gain of HK$236,000 (six months ended 31 December 2023: HK$4,097,000) and exchange difference on translation from functional currency in RMB to presentation currency in HKD, amounting to other comprehensive expenses of HK$106,986,000 (six months ended 31 December 2023: other comprehensive income of HK$71,638,000).
 No financial instruments were used for hedging purpose in the period.
 The Group will continue to closely monitor the impact of fluctuation of RMB in order to minimise its adverse impact.

 Financial Resources and Liquidity

-In the period under review, there was sufficient cashflow as generated by rental revenue of investment properties in Shanghai and Beijing as well as the repayment of advances and interest income received from a joint venture of the Group.
-As at 31 December 2023, the bank balance and cash and fixed bank deposits of the Group stood at HK$450,822,000 (30 June 2023: HK$212,955,000) in aggregate and denominated primarily in RMB.
-With sufficient cashflow, the Group maintained un-utilised credit facilities of HK$1,000,000 (30 June 2023: HK$1,000,000) as working capital at floating interest rate.
-As at 31 December 2023, the Group’s net current assets amounted to HK$13,154,091,000 (30 June 2023: HK$346,741,000) with current ratio of 74.81 (30 June 2023: 3.82) after accounted for the fair value of the properties under development in the period.
-And no significant capital expenditure commitments and authorisations was made in the period.
-The projected construction and development costs of the properties under development of the Group Allocated Land will be substantial (subject to the development plan and the positive results of the arbitration and/or litigation in respect of the Historical Disputes if any), which will be funded by internal resources, bank financing and such other applicable means as appropriate.
+The Group generated sufficient cashflow from rental income of investment properties and interest income.
+As at 31 December 2024, the bank balance and cash and fixed bank deposits of the Group stood at HK$423,753,000 (30 June 2024: HK$422,338,000) in aggregate and denominated mostly in RMB.
+With sufficient cashflow, the Group maintained un-utilised credit facilities of HK$1,000,000 (30 June 2024: HK$1,000,000) as working capital at floating interest rate.
+As at 31 December 2024, the Group’s net current assets amounted to HK$12,873,616,000 (30 June 2024: HK$13,057,439,000) with current ratio of 72.45 (30 June 2024: 74.17).
+The Group had a total capital commitment of approximately RMB6,747,000 as at 31 December 2024.
+Meanwhile, the projected construction and development costs of the properties under development of the Land will be substantial (subject to the development plan and the positive results of the arbitration and/or litigation in respect of the Historical Disputes if any), which will be funded by internal resources, bank financing and such other applicable means as appropriate.

 Prospects